netrc/jekyll-now/_posts/2018-04-24-Two-Film-Catchup.md

 and writing research reports and translations, etc, is of course, quite boring.
 When the main character in your script is such a person, I grant that effectively showing this work ethic is rarely achieved.
 But please do show us something more than the odd quip or someone staring out at the horizon.
-The ending here, where Bell effectively annoints the new Kinds of Iran and Jordan, is setup and over much to quickly.
+The ending here, where Bell effectively annoints the new Kinds of Iran and Jordan, is setup and over much too quickly.

 ## Ready Player One